 As I feel the warmer weather come in and see the trees outside our office begin to bud, I’ve been thinking about spring and the process of blooming, but more specifically the idea of “bloom where you are planted.”

-The saying “bloom where you are planted” has frustrated me at moments in life.
+In full transparency, this saying has challenged me at times.
 At best, I thought it meant stay where you are and try to make the most of it — grind through it.
 At worst, I even thought this statement was just a cop-out for not exploring or stepping out into something new.
 But what I’ve learned over time is that it is just the opposite.

 When we are in the “grind” of daily life we fall into a monotonous routine — wake up, get ready, check emails, get yourself and your family out the door, get to work, get through a multitude of meetings and demands, get home, get through more to-dos and demands, and finally crash into bed to have another “Groundhog-style day” tomorrow.

-Because just maybe your blooming will stop someone in their path, and give you the opportunity to have a conversation about where that beauty ultimately comes from.
+Because just maybe your blooming will stop someone in their path, and give you the opportunity to have a conversation about where that blossoming beauty ultimately comes from.